What is a Cappuccino and How to Make it (All You Wanna Know!)

 The name cappuccino comes from the Italian word “cappuccio,” which means hood or cap.
 The drink got its name due to the frothy milk foam that sits on top of the espresso like a cap.

 From its early days in Italy to the artisanal cappuccinos of today, few coffee drinks have such an intriguing story.
-I will cover everything from the history and origins to the different types and benefits of this beloved beverage.
+I will cover everything from how to make cappuccino with and without an espresso machine to the different types and benefits of this beloved beverage.

 Cappuccino